danolivo/pg_index_stats/README.md

 According to the [postgres docs](https://www.postgresql.org/docs/current/planner-stats.html#PLANNER-STATS-EXTENDED) it is impractical to compute multivariate statistics automatically.
 Our conjecture here is that index structure reflects that a specific set of columns and extensions is most frequently used for extracting data, and it is critical to build optimal query plans when combinations of these columns are involved.

 ## Interface
-* Function `build_extended_statistic(idxname)` - manually create extended statistics (multivariate so far) on an expression defined by formula of the index `idxname`.
+* Function `build_extended_statistic(idxname)` - manually create extended statistics on an expression defined by formula of the index `idxname`.
 * Enum GUC `pg_index_stats.mode` - can be set to `all`, `disabled`, `multivariate` or `univariate` values.
-By default, set into generation of all types of statistics.
+By default, set into generation of multivariate statistics.

 ## Notes
-Each created statistics depends on the index and the `pg_index_stats` extension.
+* Each created statistics depends on the index and the `pg_index_stats` extension.
 Hence, dropping an index you remove corresponding auto-generated extended statistics.
 Dropping `pg_index_stats` extension you will remove all auto-generated statistics in the database.
+* Although multivariate case is trivial (it will be used be the core after an ANALYZE finished), univariate one (histogram and MCV on the ROW()) isn't used by the core and we should invent something - can we implement some code under the get_relation_stats_hook and/or get_index_stats_hook ?

 # TODO
 * In the case of indexes intersection, combine their **multivariate** statistics.